 Project granularity and Taxonomy

-A Project in accelQ typically represents one application-under-test, whose test assets are managed in one place.
-Most obvious mapping is that an accelQ Project corresponds to one software application that you are testing.
+A Project in ACCELQ typically represents one application-under-test, whose test assets are managed in one place.
+The most obvious mapping is that an ACCELQ Project corresponds to one software application that you are testing.

-In some cases, an accelQ Project may also include multiple applications belonging to a portfolio, in case testing this portfolio most commonly requires navigating through multiple applications.
-If a user story for the portfolio cuts across multiple applications and thus involves testing these applications as a unit, you may design this suite of applications in one accelQ Project.
+In some cases, an ACCELQ Project may also include test assets from multiple applications belonging to a portfolio, in case these applications are tested as an end-to-end unit.
+If a user story for the portfolio cuts across multiple applications and thus involves testing these applications as a unit, you may design this suite of applications in one ACCELQ Project.

 Setup Custom Fields to reflect organizational governance

-- Allow filtering the Universe based on combination of Custom Fields
+- Allow filtering of the Universe based on a combination of Custom Fields

 - Setup Dynamic Test Suite based on matching Scenario filters with Custom Fields